BuilderIO/builder/examples/react-native/README.md

 ## About

 This is an early preview of our Builder.io SDK for React native.
-See [App.jsx](./App.jsx) for usage
+See [App.jsx](./App.jsx) for usage.
+The visual editing is powered by [react-native-web](https://github.com/necolas/react-native-web).
+This example uses [Expo](https://expo.io/), but Expo is not required for using Builder.io with React Native

 ## Getting Started